df3xc/CS_ScanToEmail/README.md

 # csharp-scanner-wia
-This repository contains a really simple scanner application that implements WIA (Windows Image Acquisition).
+This repository contains a really simple scanner application that uses WIA (Windows Image Acquisition).

-This application can send the scanned document as Email
+This application can send the scanned document as Email.
+Just a few mouse click and no complex dialogs to conifgure scanner options.
+The application is dedicated to elderly people.

 nuget install Microsoft.Office.Interop.Outlook